nerdsupremacist/graphzahl-fluent-support/README.md

 # GraphZahl Fluent Support
 A set of extensions that allow to use [Fluent](https://github.com/vapor/fluent) APIs and Types with [GraphZahl](https://github.com/nerdsupremacist/GraphZahl)

+**Warning:** For the best results please use. graphzahl-fluent-support with Xcode 11.4 Beta

 ## About GraphZahl

 GraphZahl is a Framework to implement Declarative, Type-Safe GraphQL Server APIs with Magic 🎩.